kubeflow/community-infra/README.md

       You can give `roles/editor` to your GCP user account to view created project.

-      In addition to user permissions, you have to give access to this service account: `serviceAccount:kubeflow-testing@kubeflow-ci.iam.gserviceaccount.com`.
+      If you want to integrate your project with `kubeflow-ci`, you have to give access to this service account: `serviceAccount:kubeflow-testing@kubeflow-ci.iam.gserviceaccount.com`.

       `kubeflow-testing` service account should have these permissions:
         - `roles/editor` to modify GCP resources.